-Sale No. 1 occurred on March 4, 2005 for 1,668 acres at \$1,300,000 or \$779 per acre.
-This property is located approximately twenty-five miles south of White Sulphur Springs and approximately thirty miles southeast of the subject parcels.
+Sale No. 3 occurred on March 4, 2005 for 1,668 acres at \$1,300,000 or \$779 per acre.
+This property is located approximately twenty-five miles south of White Sulphur Springs.
 This sale involved a very desirable ranch property with excellent aesthetic qualities, good privacy, and fine recreational opportunities.
 This property has approximately 1⁄2 mile of common boundary with the Lewis and Clark National Forest.
 Water on the property is from Sawmill Creek, and seasonal streams, springs and the property has recorded water rights.
 One spring has been improved to supply water to serve two stock water tanks.
 The property has access via an easement across adjacent land.
-This sale is considered superior to the subject with respect to water, similar with respect to use (agricultural/recreational), topography, and utilities, but inferior with respect to location and size.
-Overall, this sale at \$779 per acre is considered somewhat inferior to the subject parcels.
+This sale is considered superior to the subject with respect to water and recreational use, similar with respect to topography, but inferior with respect to location, size, agricultural use and utilities.
+Overall, this sale at \$779 per acre is considered inferior to the subject.

-Sale No. 2 occurred on November 2, 2007 for 160.1 acres at \$165,000 or \$1,031 per acre.
-This property is located approximately fifteen miles southwest of White Sulphur Springs and approximately thirty-five miles south of the subject parcels.
+Sale No. 4 occurred on November 2, 2007 for 160.1 acres at \$165,000 or \$1,031 per acre.
+This property is located approximately fifteen miles southwest of White Sulphur Springs.
 This parcel is located along the north end of the Grassy Mountain Subdivision and offers excellent views of the surrounding mountains and valley.
 This property is located approximately 1.5 miles north of Highway 12 along the boundary of Broadwater and Meagher counties.
 This property is also just west of Helena National Forest.
-This sale is considered superior to the subject with respect to utilities, similar with respect to size, water, use and topography, but slightly inferior with respect to location.
-Overall, this sale at \$1,031 per acre is considered similar to the subject parcels.
+This sale is considered superior to the subject with respect to size and recreational use, similar with respect to size, water, topography and utilities, but inferior with respect to location and agricultural use.
+Overall, this sale at \$1,031 per acre is considered inferior to the subject parcel.

-Sale No. 3 occurred on July 20, 2006 for 1,560 acres, at \$1,160,000 or \$744 per acre.
-This property is located approximately thirty miles east of White Sulphur Springs, eight miles west of Martinsdale, and twenty-five miles southeast of the subject parcels.
+Sale No. 5 occurred on July 20, 2006 for 1,560 acres, at \$1,160,000 or \$744 per acre.
+This property is located approximately thirty miles east of White Sulphur Springs.
 This land consists of native grasses with poor irrigation.
 The selling agent indicated there were some agricultural outbuildings and corrals on the property that were in poor condition and had no contributory value.
 This property was converted to non-irrigated hay land and is back on the market for \$1,700,000.
-This sale is considered superior to the subject with respect to utilities, similar with respect to use and topography, but inferior with respect to location and size.
-Overall, this sale at \$744 per acre is considered inferior to the subject parcels.
+This sale is considered superior to the subject with respect to recreational use, similar with respect to water, topography and utilities, but inferior with respect to location, size, and agricultural use.
+Overall, this sale at \$744 per acre is considered inferior to the subject parcel.